Kenya and Tanzania Safari Tour — Masai Mara, Serengeti and Ngorongoro Crater

 Meal plan: breakfast

-Possible wildlife: elephants, giraffes and local birds.
+Possible wildlife: elephants, Rothschild giraffes and local birdlife.

 Meal plan: full board